dbaileychess/flatbuffers-mkdocs/docs/tutorial.md

 !!! tip

-    FlatBuffers can be deserialized in languages that differ from the language that serialized it.
-For purpose of this tutorial, it will assumed you will use the same language for serializing and deserializing.
+    It's possible to deserialize in languages that differ from the language that serialized it.
+For purpose of this tutorial, it assumes one language for both serializing and deserializing.

 ## Including Generated Code in your Application

-The generated files are then included/imported in your project to be built into your application.
-This is heavily dependent on your building workflow, but generally involves two things:
+The generated files are then included in your project to be built into your application.
+This is heavily dependent on your build system, but generally involves two things:

 1. Importing the generated code from `flatc` from the schema.
-2. Importing the "runtime" library for your language.
+2. Importing the "runtime" libraries for your language.

 === "C++"